nihao-wiki/nihao/docs/en/chongqing/cuisine/hot-pot.md

 ### Dipping Sauce

-The oil dip is typically self-service.
-However, you can always ask a server if needed.
+In most of hotpot restaurant, the oil dip is typically self-service.
+This might explain why foreigners often don't know how to use an oil dipping dish.
+However, you can always ask a server for help if needed.

 <table>
   <thead>